What is a Knowledge Base?

 Save time and money

 If you are running a company, especially a startup then you will have a ton of support work to do which takes a lot of time.
 You would also spend a ton of money in finding the most talented people to take care of your customers.
-This can be efficiently reduced by using a KB which helps the customers to find support articles by themselves, hence saving the company a lot of time and money.
+This can be efficiently reduced by using a Knowledge base which helps the customers to find support articles by themselves, hence saving the company a lot of time and money.
 An excellent knowledge base can dramatically reduce the money spent on customer support.

 Better customer experience

 Search is the core feature the help the customers to find the right help quickly.
-A power search in your KB can do wonders for your user’s experience.
+A power search in your Knowledge base can do wonders for your user’s experience.
 This feature would have Instant Ajax search (an algorithm that searches for keywords in contents) which is incredibly fast and accurate and so getting the best help in a minimal amount of time.

 Provides a feedback system with Insights

 Customers often feel that the content in the support articles does not match their expectations.
 So getting customer feedback is essential to meet the customer’s needs.
-Having a KB which provides a voting system for your articles and an insight engine to help you get the best insights to improve your self-help articles.
+Having a Knowledge base which provides a voting system for your articles and an insight engine to help you get the best insights to improve your self-help articles.

 They will help you see: